 Assumptions.
 Only one response variable is allowed, and it must be specified.
 Also, for each distinct pattern of values across the independent variables, the responses are assumed to be independent multinomial variables.

 Related procedures.
 Nominal logistic regression uses similar models for nominal dependent variables.

 Obtaining an Ordinal Regression

-- ► From the menus choose: - Analyze > Regression > Ordinal...
+- From the menus choose:

+Analyze > Regression > Ordinal...

+- 2. Select one dependent variable.

+- 3. Click OK.